rc2dev/pifi-radio/README.md

 - Responsive interface for phones, tablets and desktops.
 - Display stations clearly.
 No URLs or weird names.
-- Themes, dark and light.
+- Dark and light themes.
 - Easily search your radios.
 - Centralized list of stations.
 You get the same radios on every device.
 - Make some radios to be offered only to certain IPs.
 A use case for this is if there are tons of stations that only you listen and you don't want to pollute everyone else's list.